schymane/MassBank-documentation/developer_documentation.md

 # Release strategy of MassBank-web

 ## Branches
 We use two branches, `main` and `dev`.
-All development should happen in `dev` and we define every major commit to `main` to be a release.
-When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes should be merged back into `main` and then tagged with a release number.
+All development should happen in `dev` or a feature branch and we define every major commit to `main` to be a release.
+When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes should be merged into `main` and then tagged with a release number.
 How this is done in detail will be discussed further on.
 To use all of the command lines below the [github/hub](https://hub.github.com/) tool is required.

 ### Release branches
 Branch off from: `dev`